maypink/oil_code/README.md

 # oil_code

-Final result is in final branch.
+Final result is in main branch.

 The main executable file is `main.py`.
 The cluster column is added to the data in [this notebook](https://colab.research.google.com/drive/1e59YI8xu3VPu_b7Si9Q155W5JpBUiOK7?usp=sharing).